 This Thermomix Anzac Slice is such a simple take on the classic Anzac Biscuit.
-Pressing it all into a slice tin and baking as one makes it even quicker to get into the oven than forming into biscuits!
+Whipping up the Anzac mixture in your Thermomix, pressing it all into a slice tin and baking as one makes it even quicker to get into the oven than forming into biscuits!

-Opening my lunchbox at school and seeing one of mum’s Anzacs waiting for me always gave me a smile.
+Opening my lunchbox at school and seeing one of mum’s Anzac biscuits waiting for me always gave me a smile.

 I think everyone that grew up in Australia will have fond memories of Anzac bickies from their childhood.
 They’re just one of those Aussie classics.